-In planning and performing our audit of the financial statement of Coffey County Transportation, Inc. as of and for the year ended December 31, 2020, in accordance with auditing standards generally accepted in the United States of America, we considered Coffey County Transportation, Inc.'s internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of Coffey County Transportation, Inc.'s internal control.
-Accordingly, we do not express an opinion on the effectiveness of Coffey County Transportation, Inc.'s internal control.
+In planning and performing our audit of the financial statement, we considered Coffey County Transportation's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statement, but not for the purpose of expressing an opinion on the effectiveness of Coffey County Transportation's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Coffey County Transportation's internal control.